 The company’s old application was cumbersome, slow to load new properties, and a giant hassle in terms of administration, updates and changes.
 Their clients, the agents within the brokerage, had numerous requests for new features that would help improve sales and revenue.
 They wanted better information and more insight into the data they were collecting.

 Naturally, they got really excited when a real estate software development team they found promised them the moon.
-The developers said all the right things, ensuring easier loading, improved management and a faster path to sales nirvana.
-What they forgot to consider was quality and the need to outsource software testing for a mission critical business application.
+The developers said all the right things, ensuring easier data loading, improved content management and a faster path to sales nirvana.
+What they forgot to consider was the quality of the software delivered and the need to outsource software testing for a mission critical business application.

 Well, not so fast

 Everyone was all hyped up to get the new application in the hands of the sales people, but there were some glaring issues.